sequenceiq/blog/source/_posts/2014-08-07-clodubreak-shell.markdown

 <!--more-->

 ## Connect to Cloudbreak
 In order to use the shell you will have to have a Cloudbreak account.
 You can get one by subscribing to our hosted and free [Cloudbreak](https://cloudbreak.sequenceiq.com/) instance.
 Alternatively you can build your own Cloudbreak and deploy it within your organization - for that just follow up with the steps in the Cloudbreak [documentation](http://sequenceiq.com/cloudbreak/#quickstart-and-installation).
 We suggest to try our hosted solution as in case you have any issues we can always help you with.
-Please feel free to create bugs, ask for enhancements or just give us feedback by either our [GitHub repository](https://github.com/sequenceiq/cloudbreak) or the other channels highlighted in the product documentation.
+Please feel free to create bugs, ask for enhancements or just give us feedback by either using our [GitHub repository](https://github.com/sequenceiq/cloudbreak) or the other channels highlighted in the product documentation (Google Groups, email or social channels).
 The shell is built as a single executable jar with the help of [Spring Boot](http://projects.spring.io/spring-boot/).

 ```
 Usage:
   java -jar cloudbreak-shell-0.1-SNAPSHOT.jar                  : Starts Cloudbreak Shell in interactive mode.
   java -jar cloudbreak-shell-0.1-SNAPSHOT.jar --cmdfile=<FILE> : Cloudbreak executes commands read from the file.

 Options: